 Many of the signs of ARFID are similar to those of other conditions

 that may cause your child to become malnourished.
 Regardless of how healthy you

 think your child is, you should call a doctor if you notice that your child:

 - appears underweight

-- does not eat as frequently (or as much) as he or she should
+- doesn’t eat as frequently or as much as they

 - vomits frequently

 - lacks age-appropriate social skills and tends to

 ARFID can sometimes be mild.
 Your child may not show many

 signs of malnourishment and may simply appear to be a picky eater.
 However, it’s